GlowsAreLosers/GlowsAreLosers/technology/capabilities.rst

   time, the eyeball is squeezed.
-Fortunately the ocular muscles are not powerful enough to rupture the eyeball or cause a lot of pain, but the slight squeezing they cause can be mildly disturbing, and results in (temporarily) deforming the retina, which changes the places where light falls on it, causing the view to appear slightly "wrinkled", or to blurred in some places but not others.
+Fortunately the ocular muscles are not powerful enough to rupture the eyeball or cause a lot of pain, but the slight squeezing they cause can be mildly disturbing, and results in (temporarily) deforming the retina, which changes the places that light entering the eye falls on, causing the view to appear slightly "wrinkled", or to be blurred in some places but not others.

-- Movement of **internal muscles**: Such as the stomach or intestines, again with surprising fine control.
-The muscles can be made to vibrate fast (which produces a rumbling sound in the abdomen), and they can be made to squeeze air to force it to move along the intestine.
+- Movement of **internal muscles**: Such as the stomach or intestines.
+The muscles can be made to vibrate fast (which produces a loud rumbling sound in the abdomen), and they can be contracted to force the air in the intestine to move back and forth repetitively.